About Bottles on a Bicycle

-Riding a bicycle is a sport, and every rider should refuel during a ride.
-For convenience, some people buy small water, carbonated, or sports drink bottles (500-600 cc) as they are easily available.
-Some stuff them in backpacks or on racks, but experienced cyclists have bottle cages on their frame.
-They buy specially made cycling bottles or bidons (French for a bottle) in which they pour their drinks of choice.
-These could be their own mixed sports drink, juice, plain water, and everything in between.
+Cycling is a sport, and it's essential for every cyclist to refuel during a ride.
+For convenience, some opt for bottles of water, carbonated drinks, or sports beverages (500-600 cc) since they are readily accessible.
+While some riders carry these in backpacks or on racks, most cyclists use bottle cages attached to their bike frames.
+They purchase specially designed cycling bottles or bidons (French for bottle) to fill with their preferred drinks.
+These can include homemade sports drinks, juice, plain water, and more.

-I carry two bottles; in one, I pour pure water, while in the second bottle, I dissolve one effervescent tablet in water.
-These tablets are cheap, convenient, and come in different tastes and contents.
-Here in Taiwan, they are quite expensive.
-My daughter bought three different tablets from her last trip to Germany:
+I have two bottles: one is filled with pure water, and in the other, I dissolve one effervescent tablet in water.
+These tablets are affordable, convenient, and available in various flavors and compositions.
+In Taiwan, they tend to be quite pricey.
+My daughter brought back three different kinds from her recent trip to Germany:

 Be aware that buying too many of these German-made tablets could alarm President Trump, leading him to view them as a 'security threat' and enforce punitive tariffs, similar to those imposed on German cars!